WKHAllen/cppdtp/README.md

 ### Compiling on Windows

 - Link Winsock (`-lWs2_32`)
-- Link and provide headers for OpenSSL 3.0
+- Link OpenSSL 3.0

 ### Compiling on other platforms

 - Link pthread (`-lpthread`)
-- Link and provide headers for OpenSSL 3.0
+- Link OpenSSL 3.0

 For more information on the compilation process, see the [Makefile](Makefile).